A2 Milk shares plunge after investors wanted even bigger boost to annual net profit

-A2 Milk's share price dropped by 14 per cent in the opening minutes of trade, despite the company reporting a record net profit.
+A2 Milk's share price dropped by 15 per cent this morning despite the alternative milk company reporting a record net profit and clocking up $1billion in revenue for the first time.

 A consensus of market expectations was for a net profit of $297m.